Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 Note the following synergies among abno pages, which may situationally move the tier of an abno page up or down depending on the current game state:

-* \[same\] Eternally Lit Lamp makes activating Salvation's \+1 power effect trivially easy
+* Eternally Lit Lamp makes activating Salvation's \+1 power effect trivially easy
-* \[diff\] Eternally Lit Lamp can redirect targets away from the Big Eyes holder
+* Eternally Lit Lamp can redirect targets away from the Big Eyes holder
-* \[same\] Small Flutters tries to make your librarian untouchable for Punishing Beak
+* Small Flutters tries to make your librarian untouchable for Punishing Beak
-* \[diff\] Small Beak makes activating Punishment's effect trivially easy
+* Small Beak makes activating Punishment's effect trivially easy
+* Weight of Sin also makes activating Punishment's effect trivially easy
-* \[same\] Small Beak additionally lets you grab Punishing Beak without penalty, as Punishing Beak specifically states taking damage "from attacks"
+* Small Beak additionally lets you grab Punishing Beak without penalty, as Punishing Beak specifically states taking damage "from attacks"
-* \[same\] Tilted Scales patches up the self-damage from Weight of Sin
+* Tilted Scales patches up the self-damage from Weight of Sin
-* \[fake\] Long Arms prevents damage from Judgement's Sin effect...or it's SUPPOSED to, since this is bugged and the Sin effect procs anyways
+* Long Arms prevents damage from Judgement's Sin effect...or it's SUPPOSED to, since this is bugged and the Sin effect procs anyways
-* \[same\] If you put all your eggs in one basket, you get to activate The Beast
+* If you put all your eggs in one basket, you can activate The Beast
+* If you spread out your abno pages, you can activate Guardians of the Forest

 ### Demo